numpy/numpy/doc/source/reference/c-api.array.rst

 .. c:var:: NPY_ARRAY_ENSUREARRAY

-    Make sure the resulting object is an actual ndarray (or bigndarray), and not a sub-class.
+    Make sure the resulting object is an actual ndarray, and not a sub-class.

 .. c:var:: NPY_ARRAY_NOTSWAPPED